 10. Many Monkeys Are in Danger

 Most of these monkey species are endangered because of hunting and poaching, habitat loss, and capture for the pet trade (which in many cases is illegal).
-Fortunately, there are many people and organizations committed to conservation and recovery for endangered monkey species, so hopefully these animals can make a comeback in the future.
+Fortunately, there are many people and organizations committed to the conservation and recovery of endangered monkey species, so hopefully, these animals can make a comeback in the future

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.

 - Springer Link, Available here: https://link.springer.com/article/10.1007/s10329-018-0655-x